Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 8. There are blank spaces on the contract

 Never sign a document that has blank spaces where a lender could potentially go back in and add clauses that you never agreed to, like right to offset clauses.
 Ask your lender for another copy of the contract without the blank spaces — or look for a loan somewhere else.

 First and foremost, predatory lending is expensive for the borrower.
 Legitimate lenders profit when a borrower makes their payments on time and lose money when they default.
 But predatory lenders often include terms that let them profit when a borrower can’t pay — such as charging high late fees or seizing valuable collateral like a car or house.Not only does this cost borrowers much more than your standard term loan, but it can also destroy your credit — limiting your future options when you need a loan, want to buy a home or in some cases, need to get a job.Predatory lenders also often set borrowers up to get caught in a cycle of debt.
 This can lead to bankruptcy and even jail time if you receive a court order to pay off a lender and aren’t able to.

 How to find a legit lender

 Finding a legit lender might seem impossible when you have bad credit or aren’t employed, but there are options available that have your best interests in mind.
-Many federal credit unions offer payday loan alternatives with rates and fees set by the federal government.
+Many federal credit unions offer payday alternative loans with rates and fees set by the federal government.
 And Community Development Financial Institutions (CDFIs) are designed to provide alternatives to predatory lenders in underserved communities.

-For tips on how to tell if a lender is aboveboard, check out our guide to legitimate short-term lenders.
+For more tips on how to tell if a lender is aboveboard, check out our guide to legitimate short-term lenders.